 E. granulosus is common in sheep-raising areas of the Mediterranean, Middle East, Australia, New Zealand, South Africa, and South America.
-Canines are definitive hosts, and herbivores (eg, sheep, horses, deer) or humans are intermediate hosts.
+Dogs are the definitive hosts, which have adult tapeworms in their gastrointestinal tract, and herbivores (eg, sheep, horses, deer) or humans are intermediate hosts which develop cystic lesions in the liver or other organs.
 Foci also exist in regions of Canada, Alaska, and California.

-E. multilocularis worms are present in foxes, and the hydatid larvae occur in small wild rodents.
-Infected dogs and other canines are the main link to occasional human infection.
+Adult E. multilocularis worms are present in foxes, coyotes, and dogs, and the hydatid larvae occur in small wild rodents.
+Infected dogs are the primary link to occasional human infection.
 E. multilocularis occurs mainly in Central Europe, Alaska, Canada, and Siberia.
 Its range of natural infection in the continental US extends from Wyoming and the Dakotas to the upper Midwest.

-Rarely, E. vogelii or E. oliganthus causes polycystic hydatid disease in humans, primarily in the liver.
+Rarely, Echinococcus vogelii or Echinococcus oliganthus causes hydatid disease in humans, primarily in the liver.
+The disease may be polycystic (E. vogelii) or unicystic (E. oliganthus).
 These species occur in Central and South America.

 In tissue, E. granulosus oncospheres develop into cysts, which grow slowly (usually over many years) into large unilocular, fluid-filled lesions—hydatid cysts.
 Brood capsules containing numerous small infective protoscolices form within these cysts.
 Large cysts may contain >1 L of highly antigenic hydatid fluid as well as millions of protoscolices.
 Daughter cysts sometimes form in or outside primary cysts.
 If a cyst in the liver leaks or ruptures, infection can spread to the peritoneum.